Gaussian variational approximation for high-dimensional state space models: Discussion

 \section{Discussion}

-We have considered an approach to Gaussian variational approximation for high-dimensional state space models where dimension reduction in the variational approximation is achieved through a dynamic factor structure for the variational covariance matrix.
+The article proposes a Gaussian variational approximation method for high-dimensional state space models.
+Dimension reduction in the variational approximation is achieved through a dynamic factor structure for the variational covariance matrix.
 The factor structure reduces the dimension in the description of the states, whereas the Markov dynamic structure for the factors achieves parsimony in describing the temporal dependence.
-We have shown that the method works well in two challenging models.
+We show that the method works well in two challenging models.
 The first is an extended example for a spatio-temporal data set describing the spread of the Eurasian collared-dove throughout North America.
-The second is a multivariate stochastic volatility model in which the state-vector, which is the half vectorization of the Cholesky factor of the covariance matrix, is high-dimensional.
+The second is a multivariate stochastic volatility model in which the state vector is high dimensional.

 Perhaps the most obvious limitation of our current work is the restriction to a Gaussian approximation, which does not allow capturing skewness or heavy tails in the posterior distribution.
-However, Gaussian variational approximations can be used as building blocks for more complex approximations based on normal mixtures or copulas for example \citep{Han2016,Miller2016} and these more complex variational families can overcome some of the limitations of the simple Gaussian approximation.
+However, Gaussian variational approximations can be used as building blocks for more complex approximations based on normal mixtures, copulas or conditionally Gaussian families for example \citep{Han2016,Miller2016,smith+ln19,tan+bn19} and these more complex variational families can overcome some of the limitations of the simple Gaussian approximation.
 We intend to consider this in future work.